huynhmichelle/Documentation/docs/checkstyle.md

 ---

 ## Installing CheckStyle-IDEA Plugin
-This instruction set will install the CheckStyle-IDEA plugin needed to run CheckStyle on IntelliJ IDEA.
+This instruction set contains steps to install the CheckStyle-IDEA plugin needed to run CheckStyle on IntelliJ IDEA.

 1. **Open** IntelliJ IDEA to a new project.